-Students, whether they are in graduate school, college, or high school, all have unique concerns when facing criminal prosecution or investigation.
-While the most immediate concerns of avoiding a conviction and jail are paramount, an arrest or criminal case—even for something as minor as shoplifting—can have other adverse effects on a student and his or her future.
-Other types of offenses, like drug crimes and theft crimes, can have severe consequences.
-If you or your child are facing criminal charges in Miami, it is critical for you to be represented by a criminal attorney who has experience representing students and is familiar with the possible consequences of a criminal case.
+Students, whether in graduate school, college, or high school, have unique concerns when facing criminal prosecution or investigation.
+While avoiding a conviction and jail are the most immediate concerns, an arrest or criminal case—even for something as minor as shoplifting—can have other adverse effects on a student and his or her future.
+Other offenses, such as drug and theft crimes, can have severe consequences.
+If you or your child is facing criminal charges in Miami, you must be represented by a criminal attorney who has experience representing students and understands the possible consequences of a criminal case.

 Possible Consequences of a Conviction